All Teachers Aren’t Cut Out to Be Curriculum Creators: How Districts are being Penny Wise and Pound Foolish

-In an effort to save money, we have heard some districts are having teachers work collaboratively to design daily lessons for the Common Core.
+In an effort to save money, we have heard some districts are having teachers work collaboratively to design daily lessons for the state standards.
 This poses a problem.
-When are teachers going to find time to create top notch Common Core lessons when they are in classrooms every day?
+When are teachers going to find time to create top notch standards based lessons when they are in classrooms every day?

 Take out the “R” in FREE and you get FEE

-Plus she discovered the Common Cores are not even addressed in the pacing guides!
+Plus she discovered the standards are not even addressed in the pacing guides!
 I understand school districts are trying these free units in an effort to save money, but as the age old saying goes, “You get what you pay for!”

 Experiences and Observations from Creating Curriculum While in the Trenches

 I ran into numerous challenges when creating lesson plans collaboratively with my co-workers.
 Here is what I discovered:

 - Collaboration among teachers to create lessons involves a lot of work.

 - Different viewpoints are great, but I spent a lot of my time explaining why I chose a certain style of lesson to other teachers, and vice versa.